8 Financial statements: A second look

 Having established that balance sheets always balance on Compustat, the next question we study is whether the various balancing models for funda

+hold.
 Compustat provides balancing models that explain how various items on financial statements in its database relate to each other.
+WRDS provides these balancing models as Excel files on its website (requires WRDS access).

-One example of a balancing model relates to the decomposition of total assets (at
+One example of a balancing model relates to the decomposition of total assets: at

 Item | Description |